Range vs. Cooktop: Which Should You Choose?

 Do you want a large amount of oven space?

 The largest double wall ovens tend to have more capacity than the largest double oven ranges.
-Of course, you could also always have a range and a wall oven.
+Of course, you could also have a range and a wall oven.

 Shop for the right range or cooktop